 Written feedback on assignment.

-Cohort-level feedback on assignment
+Cohort-level feedback on in-class test

 Face to face feedback in laboratories